JulianOzelRose/TR-SaveMaster/README.md

 If the offset is determined to be next to character movement byte flags, it is returned as the valid health offset.

 This algorithm is able to determine the correct health offset around 96% of the time for Tomb Raider: Chronicles, with no false positives.
-Although it is theoretically possible to add more character movement byte flags and increase the deteciton rate, doing so would result in false positives, as certain byte flags may align with null padding or unrelated data.
+Although it is theoretically possible to add more character movement byte flags and increase the detection rate, doing so would result in false positives, as certain byte flags may align with null padding or unrelated data.

 ```